 - The individual has not been separated for cause.

-- The individual was appointed to the class in which he/she holds permanent status from an eligible list resulting from a qualifying or competitive examination.
+- The individual was appointed to the class in which they hold permanent status from an eligible list resulting from a qualifying or competitive examination.

-- If not currently employed by the other agency, the individual is eligible for reinstatement in the class in which he/she holds permanent status.
+- If not currently employed by the other agency, the individual is eligible for reinstatement in the class in which they hold permanent status.

 The names of such individuals shall be placed on the reinstatement eligible list.